-The 2022 MICCAI conference will be held in Singapore from September 18 to 22, 2022.
-The conference will host a variety of workshops, challenges, and tutorials.
-Challenges have become an integral part of MICCAI conferences in the past years.
+MICCAI 2023 will be held in Vancouver, Canada from October 8 to 12, 2023.
+Among other satellite events, challenges have become an integral part of MICCAI.
 Their aim is to provide a fair and direct comparison of different methodological solutions to a common problem.
-Challenges should address a well-defined open problem relevant to the MICCAI, provide high-quality data for testing/training algorithms, and define a clear assessment procedure.
-Examples of topics from previous challenges include, but are not limited to, segmentation, registration, computer-aided detection and diagnosis, endoscopic vision, and brain connectivity.
-Proposals related to accessible, fair and responsible healthcare are particularly welcome.
+Challenges should address a well-defined open problem relevant to MICCAI, provide high-quality data for testing / training algorithms, and define a clear assessment procedure.
+Examples of topics from previous challenges include: segmentation, registration, computer-aided detection and diagnosis, endoscopic vision, and brain connectivity.
+Proposals related to accessible, fair, responsible, and translational healthcare are particularly welcome.

-This framework will ensure the completeness of the information for a high-quality challenge review as well as structured access to the challenge information in the future.
-Additionally, It may help authors improve the design of their challenge.
+Challenge submissions will be handled by a structured process to ensure completeness of the information for a high-quality challenge review as well as structured access to challenge information in the future.
+The submission process entails two steps:

-Proposals will be reviewed by at least two reviewers.
-The reviewers will be chosen based on their expertise in the area of a proposal.
-Reviewers will provide feedback and assist the challenge organizing committee in making a final decision.
+At least two reviewers will provide feedback and assist the challenge organizing committee in making a final decision.
 To ensure a rich and diverse program, we reserve the right to ask the applicants of proposals with substantial overlaps to merge or alter their scopes.
 We also reserve the right to ask applicants to provide supplementary materials and to revise their proposals in order to ensure the quality and standard of the MICCAI challenges.
+Upon acceptance of the challenge, the complete design of the challenge will be registered (Zenodo) before it takes place.
+Changes to the design (e.g. to the metrics or ranking schemes) must be well-justified and officially re-registered.

 Authors will assign to the MICCAI Society the right to distribute challenge materials (such as the agenda or the challenge design document) to MICCAI members and to challenge and conference attendees, independently of the copyright ownership planned by the challenge organizers.